 Hi.
-We are Galen & Nicole, authors of this site and our eBook snorkeling guides.
-It probably goes without saying, but we are really in love with snorkeling, the underwater world, and thoroughly enjoy sharing all of our travel stories, pictures and snorkeling tips with you.
+We are Galen and Nicole, authors of this site and our eBook snorkeling guides.
+It probably goes without saying, but we are really in love with snorkeling, the underwater world, and thoroughly enjoy sharing all of our travel stories, pictures, and snorkeling tips with you.

 Galen is also an avid small boater and tinkerer, with maybe an incy-wincy boat addiction problem.
 Besides snorkeling, nothing makes him happier than an afternoon of dinking around in a sailboat in the waters off Port Townsend.